Griffon: Spelling out All Object Locations at Any Granularity with Large Language Models: Experiments

 \section{Experiments}

 In this section, we first introduce the key implementation details briefly.
-Based on the implementation, We conduct experiments on two localization-related tasks separately, including object detection and referring expression comprehension.
-These two tasks incorporates the four scenarios and can be utilized to evaluate the fine-grained object perception capability with spatial localization.
+Based on the implementation, We conduct quantitative experiments to evaluate the fine-grained object perception capability with spatial localization in three localization-related scenarios separately, including Single Referent, One Category with Multi Objects, and Multi Categories with Multi Objects scenarios.
+They correspond to REC, phrase grounding, and object detection tasks respectively.
 After that, ablation studies are provided to better comprehend the detailed options of \textbf{Griffon}.
+A qualitative analysis of all four localization-related scenarios is provided in the last.